sebnitu/vrembem/docs/_packages/modal.md

 layout: article
 title: Modal
 description: "A component for changing the mode of a page to complete a critical task.
 This is usually used in conjunction with the dialog component to make modal dialogs."
+package: "@vrembem/modal"
 category: compound
 usage:
-  npm: "modal"
+  npm: true
-  scss: "modal"
+  scss: true
-  js: "modal"
+  js: true
 ---

 ## modal